SEAT 1200 Sport

 The SEAT 1200 Sport is a two-door, four-seater coupé developed by the Spanish car maker SEAT.
-First presented in December 1975, and sold commercially from February 1976 to September 1979, it was the first car developed entirely in the company's newly opened Martorell Technical Centre.
-Its initial version was powered by the bigger 1,197 cc engine of 67 PS (developed for the SEAT 124), transversely mounted and canted forward by 16°, giving the little 2+2 a top speed of 157 km/h via its four-speed gearbox transmission.
-Despite its sporting aspirations, its power output was limited by a relatively low compression ratio, reflecting the fuel octane levels available in its home market.
+First presented in December 1975, and sold commercially from February 1976 to September 1979.
+The SEAT Sport was, along with the SEAT 133, the first car developed entirely in the company's newly opened Martorell Technical Centre.

+Overview

+SEAT 1200 Sport Coupé (1975–1977)

-The 1200 Sport's sharp-edged body design had a drag coefficient (c_{d}) of 0.37.
-It was purchased from NSU of Germany, after the German firm abandoned its plans to launch the NSU Nergal, its own small sports car based on the rear-engined NSU Prinz, presented as a prototype in the 1970 Turin Motor Show and designed by Italian designer Aldo Sessano.
-Antoni Amat, technical director of Inducar (Industrias de la Carrocería, an external provider for SEAT) proposed the 1200 Sport project to SEAT, with the mediation of Günter Óistrach, after the former's visit and contacts at the Turin Motor Show.
+After the German brand NSU abandoned its plans to launch the NSU Nergal, its own small sports car based on the rear-engined NSU Prinz, presented as a prototype in the 1970 Turin Motor Show and designed by Italian designer Aldo Sessano; Antoni Amat, technical director of Inducar (Industrias de la Carrocería, an external provider for SEAT) proposed the 1200 Sport project to SEAT, with the mediation of Günter Óistrach, after the former's visit and contacts at the Turin Motor Show.
 The Terrassa-based Inducar company undertook the production of the car's chassis.
 To fit the platform SEAT planned for the car, the Nergal design was modified to include elements of another of Sessano's concept cars, the OTAS KL112, as it was based on the Fiat 127.
 A characteristic of the original NSU Nergal design that remained in the production model was the air-vents in the third pillar, just above the rear wheel arch, likely indicating the presence of the rear-mounted engine in NSU's design.
 SEAT's engineers examined the possibility of keeping the rear-engine layout, but ultimately chose a front engine.
-The car's boot featured remote opening through a handle on the driver's door, and had a fuel capacity of 339 litres.
+The car's boot featured remote opening through a handle on the driver's door, and had a capacity of 339 litres.

+Its initial version was powered by the bigger 1,197 cc engine of 67 PS (developed for the SEAT 124), transversely mounted and canted forward by 16°, giving the little 2+2 a top speed of 157 km/h via its four-speed gearbox transmission.
+Despite its sporting aspirations, its power output was limited by a relatively low compression ratio, reflecting the fuel octane levels available in its home market.
+The 1200 Sport's sharp-edged body design had a drag coefficient (c_{d}) of 0.37.